Preventing and Preparing for a Healthcare Fraud Investigation

 The full story:

-It’s important to know how to identify healthcare fraud and understand what to expect from a healthcare fraud investigation.
+With such a broad range of victims and perpetrators, it’s important to know how to identify healthcare fraud and understand what to expect from a healthcare fraud investigation.

 Identifying healthcare fraud